Oceanographic Research Vessel

 Eco-tourism on the rise

 Like its Australian counterpart the Aurora Australis, the Marion carries its quota of scientists, logisticians, construction workers, and a smattering of doctors (the ship has a hospital with operating room).
 In recent years, the Marion has also played host to an increasing number of tourists (up to 14 per trip) who book passage for a period lasting about 28 days; the cost is generally between €5,500 and €8,600 pp, not including airfare or insurance.
-(See 2012 brochure or write to email@example.com for current information.)
+(See the TAAF web site; write to firstname.lastname@example.org or email@example.com for up-to-date information.)

 The ship's cabin appointments are austere but comfortable, and several forms of recreation are available on board: badminton, chess, darts, foosball, swimming (in an extremely small pool), table tennis, a variety of exercise equipment, and volleyball.
 There is also a lively and convivial bar (known as the 'Forum'), a video/conference room, library, boutique, and laundry facilities.